UMN-CMS/SingleStopCoffea/README.md

 Like the main analysis, post-processing is configuration driven.
 The configuraiton yaml defines what histograms and other graphs should be produced, how they should be saved, etc.

-# Configuration In Depth

-# Writing new Modules